PolyMath-Coder/SpurtX_todo_application/README.md

 ## Overall Objective

-This is a complex **Todo** Application that enables an intended valid/authorised user perform CRUD Operation i.e.
+A complex **Todo** Application that enables an intended valid/authorised user perform basic CRUD Operations i.e.

 - Create and schedule a task
 - Collect and view all created todo Items.